ChrstphrHll/npc_gen/students/Milae Ditka.md

 ---
 ### Description
 - 1st year Dragonborn Sorcerer in Jettenia
-- 5 curled horns, Violet Red eyes, and blue skin
+- long spines, Violet Red eyes, and blue skin
 - Is Undemanding and Cruel, and has Self-Respect as their ideal

 ### Organizations